Learn to configure the yum server in RPM-based Linux systems. The article explains yum server configs over HTTP and FTP protocol.

 # createrepo /var/www/html/packages/ Spawning worker 0 with 3 pkgs Workers Finished Gathering worker results Saving Primary metadata Saving file lists metadata Saving other metadata Generating sqlite DBs Sqlite DBs complete

-Now your location http://ip-address/packages is ready to be identified by client YUM to fetch packages.
-Next thing is configure another linux machine (client) with this http path as repo and try installing packages (which you kept in packages directory obv).
+http://ip-address/packages is ready to be identified by client YUM to fetch packages.
+The next thing is to configure another Linux machine (client) with this HTTP path as repo and try installing packages (which you kept in packages directory obv).

 YUM server ftp configuration

-In ftp scenario we are keeping packages accessible to other machines over ftp rather than http protocol.
-You need to configure ftp and keep packages directory in ftp share.
+In the FTP scenario, we are keeping packages accessible to other machines over FTP rather than HTTP protocol.
+You need to configure FTP and keep packages directory in the FTP share.

-Go through createrepo step explained above for the ftp share directory.
-Once done you can configure client with FTP address to fetch packages from yum server.
-Repo location entry in client repo configuration file will be –
+createrepo step explained above for the FTP share directory.
+Once done you can configure the client with FTP address to fetch packages from the yum server.
+Repo location entry in the client repo configuration file will be –